 If you wish to update your abstract by 24 July, please login to EasyChair, select the submission you wish to edit and click ‘update submission information’.
 You will then have the opportunity to add a new file to replace the existing one.

-Full journal paper contributions to the Leeds-Lyon symposia will be disseminated by leading publishers in special issues in one of the following international journals, subject to standard peer-review process and their normal refereeing procedures.
+Oral presenters will be required to submit full papers for publication in special issues in one of the following international journals, subject to standard peer-review process and their normal refereeing procedures.
 This offers high visibility for research papers presented at the symposia, full recognition as contributions to peer reviewed journals and electronic access.